hekmon/tavily/README.md

 ### Error Handling

-The client will return an error if the API returns an error status code.
+The client will return a typed error with body content if the API returns a [known API error](https://docs.tavily.com/docs/rest-api/api-reference#error-codes) status code.

 ### API Credits